FOR OUR TIME

 WHY REGENERATION?

-Occasionally a concept with massive socio-cultural significance emerges whose future is not yet cast.
+Occasionally, a concept with massive socio-cultural significance emerges whose future is not yet cast.
 We’re in a transitionary moment between systems with a growing recognition of the imperative to change the direction of social and planetary travel.
 As we let go of sustainability as an insufficient paradigm shift for our flourishing planetary future, Regeneration offers the promise of life-giving rather than life-sustaining ways to inhabit the planet.

 Rebecca Henderson on Regenerative Leadership